 Par.
-2. Section 54.9802-1 is amended by adding text to paragraph (f) to read as follows: §54.9802-1 Prohibiting discrimination against participants and beneficiaries based on a health factor.
+2. Section 54.9802-1 is amended by adding text to paragraph (f) to read as follows:

+§54.9802-1 Prohibiting discrimination against participants and beneficiaries based on a health factor.

-- (f) Bona fide wellness programs -- (1) Definition.
+- - (f) Bona fide wellness programs (1) Definition.
 A wellness program is a bona fide wellness program if it satisfies the requirements of paragraphs (f)(1)(i) through (f)(1)(iv) of this section.
 However, a wellness program providing a reward that is not contingent on satisfying a standard related to a health factor does not violate this section even if it does not satisfy the requirements of this paragraph (f) for a bona fide wellness program. - (i) The reward for the wellness program, coupled with the reward for other wellness programs with respect to the plan that require satisfaction of a standard related to a health factor, must not exceed [10/15/20] percent of the cost of employee-only coverage under the plan.
 For this purpose, the cost of employee-only coverage is determined based on the total amount of employer and employee contributions for the benefit package under which the employee is receiving coverage.
-A reward can be in the form of a discount, a rebate of a premium or contribution, or a waiver of all or part of a cost-sharing mechanism (such as deductibles, copayments, or coinsurance), or the absence of a surcharge.
+A reward can be in the form of a discount, a rebate of a premium or contribution, or a waiver of all or part of a mechanism cost-sharing (such

-- (ii) The program must be reasonably designed to promote good health or prevent disease.
+- deductibles, copayments, or coinsurance), or the absence of a surcharge. - (ii) The program must be reasonably designed to promote good health or prevent disease.
 For this purpose, a program is not reasonably designed to promote good health or prevent disease unless the program gives individuals eligible for the program the opportunity to qualify for the reward under the program at least once per year. - (iii) The reward under the program must be available to all similarly situated individuals.

-A reward is not available to all similarly situated individuals for a period unless the program allows -- - (A) A reasonable alternative standard to obtain the reward to any individual for whom, for that period, it is unreasonably difficult due to a medical condition to satisfy the otherwise applicable standard for the reward; and - (B) A reasonable alternative standard to obtain the reward to any individual for whom, for that period, it is medically inadvisable to attempt to satisfy the otherwise applicable standard for the reward. - (iv) The plan must disclose in all plan materials describing the terms of the program the availability of a reasonable alternative standard required under paragraph (f)(1)(iii) of this section.
+A reward is not available to all similarly situated individuals for a period unless the program allows - - (A) A reasonable alternative standard to obtain the reward to any individual for whom, for that period, it is unreasonably difficult due to a medical condition to satisfy the otherwise applicable standard for the reward; and - (B) A reasonable alternative standard to obtain the reward to any individual for whom, for that period, it is medically inadvisable to attempt to satisfy the otherwise applicable standard for the reward. - (iv) The plan must disclose in all plan materials describing the terms of the program the availability of a reasonable alternative standard required under paragraph (f)(1)(iii) of this section.
 (However, in plan materials that merely mention that a program is available, without describing its terms, this disclosure is not required.)
 The following language, or substantially similar language, can be used to satisfy this requirement: "If it is unreasonably difficult due to a medical condition for you to achieve the standards for the reward under this program, or if it is medically inadvisable for you to attempt to achieve the standards for the reward under this program, call us at [insert telephone number] and we will work with you to develop another way to qualify for the reward."
-In addition, other examples of language that would satisfy this requirement are set forth in
+In addition, other examples of language that would satisfy this requirement are set forth in Examples 4, 5, and 6 of paragraph (f)(2) of this section. - (2) Examples.
+The rules of this paragraph (f) are illustrated by the following examples: